brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 10 bht.md

 3. "But Paul reminds us, that, while he is removed from us in bodily presence, he fills all things by the power of his Spirit."

+### Philip Schaff:
+1. "The two thoughts of descending and ascending are here joined in such a way as to give prominence to the Person of Christ."
+2. "His statement is that Christ was exalted above all such places."
+3. "His purpose of exaltation was to 'penetrate with His grace and glory all regions and all persons within them.'"

 ### Archibald T. Robertson:
 1. "The one who came down is himself also the one who ascended."
 2. "Far above all the heavens."